Before you’ll learn how to stop self sabotaging, it’s time to admit it: you are your own worst enemy. Nobody gets in your way, more than you do.

-With success comes responsibilities and side effects: more commitment, more criticism, more exposure, more being judged by others, more jealousy from others, less free time, losing old friends; and so on.
+With success comes responsibilities and side effects: more commitment, more criticism, more exposure, more being judged by others, more jealousy from others, less freedom, losing old friends; and so on.

 Many people unknowingly fear these highly possible repercussions and shun success.

-Most often, your personal self-sabotaging tendency is rooted in a mindset that is much deeper than the previous two mentioned.
+Most often, your personal sabotaging tendency is rooted in a mindset that is much deeper than the previous two mentioned.